Glinek/IRB1100-Project/README.md

   <img src="https://img.shields.io/badge/Made_By-Szymon_Glinka-blue">
 </p>

-### This repo has been archived.
-No longer have time to maintain it.
+<h3 align="center"> Warning!
+This repo has been archived, no longer have time to maintain it.</h2>

 ## IRB1100 Model for my school robots
 This repository contains RobotStudio Project that has semi-accurate model of my school's IRB1100 educational setup.